Parents

 Help your child navigate the college application process.

-Helping your child through the college application process is hard.
-You have to tiptoe between being too hands off or hovering like a helicopter parent.
-As a parent, it’s your role to offer support, act as a sounding board, and know a little bit (or a lot) about the process.
-At this point, you are well-versed at providing encouragement and a listening ear, but even if you’ve been through the college process yourself, you’ll find yourself in foreign territory these days.
-College admissions has changed quite a bit – even in the last two years.
+Helping your child through the college application process is difficult.
+You must balance being too hands-off and hovering like a helicopter parent.
+As a parent, it’s your role to offer support, act as a sounding board, and know a little (or a lot) about the process.
+At this point, you are well-versed in providing encouragement and a listening ear, but even if you’ve been through the college process, you’ll find yourself in foreign territory these days.
+College admissions have changed quite a bit – even in the last two years.
 Fortunately, you can reacquaint yourself with the process, beginning with your child’s junior year in high school.

 Junior Year

-August – Ask your child if they’ve started researching colleges and whether they’re considering taking the SAT or ACT.
+August Checklist – Ask your child if they’ve started researching colleges and whether they’re considering taking the SAT or ACT.
 Many colleges are test-optional now.
-September – Have “the talk” with your child.
+September Checklist – Have “the talk” with your child.
 Discuss who is paying for college and how.
-At this point, your child should have a list of top choice colleges so that you can compare college costs and affordability.
-October – Encourage your child to start their scholarship search if they haven’t already.
+At this point, your child should have a list of top-choice colleges so that you can compare college costs and affordability.
+October Checklist – Encourage your child to start their scholarship search if they haven’t already.
 Pro tip: Create a Parent profile on Fastweb.
 You can see scholarship matches for your child and forward them so they can apply.

 Senior Year

-August – It’s time to get to work.
-If your child has not asked for letters of recommendation, they need to do so now.
-They also need to determine if they will be applying for Early Decision/Action deadlines.
+August Checklist – It’s time to get to work.
+If your child has not asked for letters of recommendation, they must do so now.
+They must also determine if they will apply for Early Decision/Action deadlines.
 Finally, schedule the SAT or ACT for the fall semester.
-September – Schedule and complete college visits and admissions interviews.
+September Checklist – Schedule and complete college visits and admissions interviews.
 It’s also a great time to assess which colleges you can afford, and if you haven’t talked about who is paying for college, do so now.
-October – File the FAFSA!
+October Checklist – File the FAFSA!
 The Free Application for Federal Student Aid becomes available on October 1, and it is best to fill out this form as soon as possible to maximize aid eligibility.
 Also, apply for any upcoming Early Admission deadlines.
-November – Apply to colleges, review your Student Aid Report (SAR), and research financial aid options.
-December – Encourage your child to continue the scholarship search, even as they work to meet college deadlines.
-January – Prepare any college applications that are being sent by Regular Admissions deadlines.
-February – Be on the lookout for admissions and financial aid packages.
+November Checklist – Apply to colleges, review your FAFSA Submission Summary, and research financial aid options.
+December Checklist – Encourage your child to continue the scholarship search, even as they work to meet college deadlines.
+January Checklist – Prepare any college applications that are being sent by Regular Admissions deadlines.
+February Checklist – Be on the lookout for admissions and financial aid packages.
 Use college cost calculators to compare offers from each college.
 Don’t be afraid to ask for more financial aid, especially if your circumstances warrant a professional judgment.
-March – If waitlisted, help your child cope with this news by being proactive.
+March Checklist – If waitlisted, help your child cope with this news by being proactive.
 They can email their admissions officer at the college to let them know they’re still interested and would like to keep their place on the waitlist.
-April – If your child is still undecided on where to attend, sneak in one last college visit to help them make their final choice.
+April Checklist – If your child is still undecided on where to attend, sneak in one last college visit to help them make their final choice.
 Give them the nudge to make summer plans if they haven’t already.
 Some options include a part-time job, a summer abroad, or volunteering.
-May – May 1 is National College Decision Day!
-Your child needs to submit their decision by this date as well as their non-refundable deposit.
+May Checklist – May 1 is National College Decision Day!
+Your child needs to submit their decision by this date and their non-refundable deposit.
 If they change their mind over the summer or make it off the waitlist, they will lose this deposit – but it’s worth it if your child has made a choice that will make them happier.
-June & July – Send in final transcripts, submit housing forms, and research private student loans if necessary.
-Finally, start back to school dorm room shopping.
-August – Drop off day!
+June & July Checklists – Send in final transcripts, submit housing forms, and research private student loans if necessary.
+Finally, start back-to-school dorm room shopping.
+August Checklist – Drop off day!
 Your family the college search process.
-Enjoy the culmination of all your family’s hard work and try not to cry too much as you drive away.
+Enjoy the culmination of all your family’s hard work, and try not to cry too much as you drive away.

 You Might Also Like